-Jim Collins profiled enterprises that are “built to last.”
+Jim Collins, the author of “Good to Great, Built to Last and How the Mighty Fall,” profiled enterprises that are “built to last.”
 The United States Marine Corps is not only built to last, but built to win wars decade after decade.

 How do they do it?

 How do the Marines meet the challenge of leading people—mostly between 18 and 21—into life-and-death combat and consistently prevail?
-Former USMC officer Donovan Campbell tackled that question at a recent gathering of The Leader Board.
+Former USMC officer Donovan Campbell tackled that question at a gathering of The Leader Board to share his experience.

 Campbell, a graduate of Princeton, and later of Harvard Business School, was deployed as an officer twice to Iraq and yet a third time to Afghanistan.
 “I spent my twenties at war,” he told us.